joyprojects/wildfire/README.md

 1. For an overview of NAS Compute Architecture see [here.]
 1. Support can be reached easily by phone at 800-331-8737 and <support@nas.nasa.gov>.

+### Storage

+1. All data should be stored on Lou.
+For more information please see [here](https://www.nas.nasa.gov/hecc/support/kb/the-lou-mass-storage-system_371.html).
+1. For all data storage purposes, please store your data on ` Lou:/u/your_nas_username`
+1. `/nobackup/your_nas_username` is cleared regularly regularly. `home4/your_nas_username` is not.
+1. NAS has much of the GOES16 data we are working with available in `nex/datapool/goes16`, accessible from pfe.
+1. THe `/nasa` folder available via pfe has a lot of useful software you can easily load.

 ### Conda on NAS

 1. Conda is natively supported on NAS.
 On a given instance, to ensure that conda is loaded, please call: